cobleg/EnergyFinancialMarkets/Assignment-questions.md

 	- New facility investment in renewable electricity generation is growing faster than retirement of old facilities
 	- Demand growth is slowing, in part due to distributed energy resources at load sites reducing grid-sourced electricity demand
 	- Resulting in increased competition when solar and wind energy is abundant.
-	- Coal fuelled generation facilities are not designed for intermittent use, resulting (or risking) increased fuel consumed for given electrical power output.
+	- Coal fueled generation facilities are not designed for intermittent use, resulting (or risking) increased fuel consumed for given electrical power output.
 	- Aging facility typically incur higher maintenance costs
-	- Increasing CO2-e would incur high LGC certificate obligations and LGC prices have been trending higher.
+	- Increasing $CO_2$-e would incur high LGC certificate obligations and LGC prices have been trending higher.
 	- Relatively high prices for coal internationally could squeeze domestic coal consumers on the buy side.
-	- Remaining coal fuelled generators could benefit from reduced competition from retiring coal fuelled generators.
+	- Remaining coal fueled generators could benefit from reduced competition from retiring coal fueled generators.
 However, this would be impacted by the other factors listed above.
 	 **References**
 [@edistristanFastErosionCoal2021]
 Edis, Tristan, and Johanna Bowyer.
 2021.
 “Fast Erosion of Coal Plant Profits in the National Electricity Market.”
 GreenMarkets.com.au. [http://greenmarkets.com.au/images/uploads/Coal-Plant-Profitability-Is-Eroding_February-2021.pdf](http://greenmarkets.com.au/images/uploads/Coal-Plant-Profitability-Is-Eroding_February-2021.pdf).

 #### 1.2 Market risk in the NEM (9 marks total)